balqui/degais/paper/paper.md

-that is, treat zero as one more possibility of its corresponding interval, the way to do it is to add the option `--complete` to the call: for instance, added to the thresholded call at parameter 2 on `e5` just mentioned, the outcome will differ substantially, because 0 co-occurrences will not receive anymore a different color than 1 co-occurrence.
+that is, treat zero as one more possibility of its corresponding interval, the way to do it is to add the option `--complete` to the call: for instance, added to the thresholded call with parameter 2 on `e5` as in the previous paragraph, the outcome will differ substantially, because 0 co-occurrences will not receive anymore a different color than 1 co-occurrence.